 The Main Diving Locations in PNG… This page has been completely revised, updated and renamed… Sorry for the inconvenience, but we think you will really like the new page as it contains a lot more information, useful links and images.

 Here is the link to the new page: Where to Dive in Papua New Guinea

-There is some tremendous scuba diving in Papua New Guinea.
-But its a very diverse country that is spread out over a very large geographical area.
+Diving PNG… There is some tremendous scuba diving in Papua New Guinea.
+But it’s an incredibly diverse country that is spread out over a very large geographical area.
 So if you are planning a trip there, it makes sense to concentrate on one or two of the main diving locations.

-The country of Papua New Guinea consists of the eastern half of the island of New Guinea.
+The country of PNG consists of the eastern half of the island of New Guinea.
 Which is the second largest island in the world (with Indonesia’s West Papua occupying the other half).
 And then several large islands that make up the island provinces of the country.

 There is also surprisingly good diving near the capital Port Moresby on the south coast of New Guinea.
 Excellent diving at Tufi on the north-east coast.
-Finally there are some nice sites around Madang, farther up in the north-west.
+And finally there are some really nice sites around Madang, farther up in the north-west.

 Secondly, going east into the island provinces, there is the large island of New Britain.
 The diving on the north coast is centered around Kimbe Bay.
 Plus Rabaul on the north-east tip of New Britain and then the remote south-east coast of the island.

 Finally, there is the excellent diving around Kavieng.
 Located on the north-west tip of the chain of islands that make up New Ireland Province.